andreacoraddu/series60/matlab/README.md

 - The classes are written in an object-oriented style so geometry generation, hydrostatics, and plotting stay separated.
 - The export script is designed around a 1 m reference hull unless you change the `Lpp` parameter in the runner.
-- `legacy/untitled.m` is not part of the active workflow.